 Operation of the FAA Part-135 is provided by Mercy St. Vincent Medical Center, Toledo, Ohio.
 Parkview Health owns the aircraft, but the pilots and mechanics who work on and operate the aircraft are employed by the certificate holder.
 This allows for strict FAA observation of the safe operations of Parkview Samaritan.

-When to summon Samaritan
+Who can summon Samaritan

 Physicians, nurses, emergency medical services personnel, police and fire officials, and industrial safety personnel are authorized to summon the Samaritan helicopters.